 Government Debt Relief

-Many people in Arkansas and across the United States are living paycheck to paycheck and barely paying their monthly credit card bills.
-Many of these consumers are struggling to make ends meet and some may be looking for government assistance to bridge the gap between expenses and income.
-Unfortunately, local and state agencies do provide a some emergency assistance for low-income families, but there is no state or federal program in place to help provide consumers relief from credit card debt.
-While banks and other financial institutions and even automotive companies have received bailouts and loans in recent years, this type of relief does not extend to individuals and families.
-However, there are a variety of debt relief options available to consumers who get mired in debt, including credit card debt consolidation, debt settlement or negotiation, debt management plans (DMPs) coordinated by credit counselors, or even bankruptcy.
+Many Arkansas residents, along with countless others across the country, are struggling to make ends meet.
+If you're barely paying monthly credit card minimums and living paycheck to paycheck, you might be looking for government assistance to bridge the gap between expenses and income.
+While local and state agencies do provide a measure of emergency assistance for low-income families - there is no state or federal program in place to help provide consumers relief from credit card debt.
+The types of relief extended to banks and other financial institutions in recent years in the form of bailouts and loans unfortunately do not extend to individuals and families.

 Government Debt Help

-Even though all consumers are responsible for paying off credit cards and any other debts they incur, in recent years, aggressive credit card company policies have, in part, contributed to the increasing level of credit card debt facing Americans.
-As a result, the Credit Card Accountability Responsibility and Disclosure Act of 2009 is a federal statute passed and signed into law by President Barack Obama on May 22, 2009.
+While all consumers bear the responsibility for paying off credit cards and other debts they incur, in recent years, aggressive credit card company policies have, in part, contributed to the increasing level of credit card debt facing Americans.
+As a result, the the Credit Card Accountability Responsibility and Disclosure Act of 2009 is a federal statute passed and signed into law by President Barack Obama on May 22, 2009.
 Approximately nine months later, February 22, 2010, the bill went into full effect.

 Mortgage Debt Relief